 A, Infants and young children with WS.
 Top row (left to right) is as follows: newborn boy, 6-month-old boy, 9-month-old boy, and 1-year-old girl.
 Bottom row (left to right) is as follows: 2-year-old girl, 4-year-old boy, and 4-year-old girl (front view and profile).
 B, Children and adults with WS.
 Top row (left to right) is as follows: 5-year-old girl, 6-year-old boy, and 10-year-old-girl.
-Bottom row (left to right) is as follows: 5-year-old girl, 6-year-old boy, and 10-year-old-girl.
-Bottom row (left to right) is as follows: 5-year-old girl, 6-year-old boy, and 10-year-old-girl.
 Bottom row (left to right) is as follows: 14-year-old girl, 23-year-old man, and 34-year-old woman.

-with WS typically have decreased fat stores,12 but obesity may become a problem in teenagers and adults.^{13,14} The recommendations in this report reflect review of the current literature, including previously peer-reviewed and published management suggestions for WS,^{3,4,13,15} as well as the consensus of physicians and psychologists with expertise in the care of individuals with WS.
+stores, but obesity may become a problem in teenagers and adults.
+The recommendations in this report reflect review of the current literature, including previously peer-reviewed and published management suggestions for WS, as well as the consensus of physicians and psychologists with expertise in the care of individuals with WS.